 - Substantially reduce or diminish habitat for native fish, wildlife or plants; - Cause a fish or wildlife population to drop below self-sustaining levels; - Threaten to eliminate a native plant or animal community; - Reduce the number or restrict the range of a rare or endangered plant or animal; - Substantially affect a rare or endangered species of animal or plant or the habitat of the species; or - Interfere substantially with the movement of any resident or migratory fish or wildlife species. - a.
-Special Status Species and Sensitive Natural Communities: Review of the County GIS soil data demonstrates the project site would be located on lands shown to contain Serpentine Rock or Gabbro soils.
-The project site is located within Rare Plant Mitigation Area 1 which is defined as lands with the potential to contain special status plant species.
-However, the project site has been previously graded and the actual footprint of the proposed off-site sign would be minimal and the site does not show characteristic chaparral species associated with the Pine Hill endemics.
-Impacts would be less than significant. - b, c.
+Special Status Species and Sensitive Natural Communities: Review of the County GIS soil data demonstrates the project site would not be located on lands shown to contain Serpentine Rock or Gabbro soils.
+Search of the California Natural Diversity database indicates there are none of the rare, threatened, or endangered species on the site.
+The project site is located within Rare Plant Mitigation Area 2 which is defined as lands not known to contain special status plant species but within the EID service area.
+The direct site lease area, as well as the access driveway to that area, is asphalted with concrete curbing.
+Some lease area asphalt would be removed for the required foundation work for the proposed structures.
+No impacts would be anticipated. - b, c.
 Riparian Habitat, Wetlands: Through site inspection and review of the National Wetlands Inventory it has been determined that the project parcel does not contain any riparian or wetland features or associated habitat.
 No impacts would be anticipated.